An open API service indexing awesome lists of open source software.

 Any endpoint that speaks a supported protocol can be saved — you are not limited to the providers above.

-- **`ollama`** — connects to a local Ollama instance (auto-starts if needed)
+- **Ollama** — connects to a local Ollama instance (auto-starts if needed)

-- **`aivo-starter`** — free built-in provider (auto-created on first run, re-add if removed)
+- **aivo starter** — free built-in provider (auto-created on first run, re-add if removed)

 ```bash

-aivo keys add copilot
+aivo keys add # open the picker

-aivo keys add aivo-starter
+aivo keys add aivo-starter # non-interactive re-add

 ```